Largemouth bass: Angling

-Strong cultural pressure among largemouth bass anglers encourages the practice of catch and release, especially the larger specimens, mainly because larger specimens are usually breeding females that contribute heavily to future sport fishing stocks.
-Largemouth bass respond well to catch and release, with a very high survival rate after release, especially if the fish is handled with care and is loosely hooked in the side or top of the mouth.
-However, if the fish swallows the hook, survival odds greatly decrease.
-Largemouth bass have a white, slightly mushy meat, lower quality than that of the smallmouth bass, bluegill, yellow perch, crappie or walleye.
-Small largemouth, of 10–14 inches, can contain higher quality meat, especially during the spring.

-Given largemouth bass' prevalence across North America and their accessibility to the everyday angler, largemouth bass are often viewed as an introductory fish.
-Fishing for largemouth bass can help beginner anglers transition away from traditional "worm on a hook" angling towards fishing with artificial lures and strategies.
-It is often the case that recreational fishermen become "addicted to fishing" shortly after they make largemouth bass their target species.
-The cultural implications of largemouth bass are quite significant, as there are even competitions and tournaments specifically targeting largemouth bass in North America.

 Invasive species

 The largemouth bass has been introduced into many other regions and countries due to its popularity as a sport fish and tolerance to urban environments.
 It causes the decline, displacement or extinctions of species in its new habitat through predation and competition, for example in Namibia.
 They are also an invasive species in the Canadian province of New Brunswick, and are on the watch list across much of the far northern US and Canada.
 In colder waters, these fish are often a danger to native fish fry such as salmon and trout.
-They have also been blamed for the extinction of the Atitlan grebe, a large waterbird which once inhabited Lake Atitlan, Guatemala.
+They have also been blamed for the extinction of the Atitlán grebe, a large waterbird which once inhabited Lake Atitlán in Guatemala.
 In 2011, researchers found that in streams and rivers in the Iberian Peninsula, juvenile largemouth bass were able to demonstrate trophic plasticity, meaning that they were able to adjust their feeding habits to obtain the necessary amount of energy needed to survive.
 This allows them to be successful as an invasive species in relatively stable aquatic food webs.
 Similarly, a study done in Japan showed that the introduction of both largemouth bass and bluegill into farm ponds have caused increases in the numbers of benthic organisms, resulting from the predation on fishes, crustaceans, and nymphal odonates by the bass.
 The largemouth bass has been causing sharp decreases in native fish populations in Japan since 1996, especially in bitterling fish in Lake Izunuma-Uchinuma.

+Conservation

+To better understand the effects of angling on largemouth bass populations, researchers have studied physiological variation in the largemouth bass.
+One study found that in areas where angling was high, there was a significant effect on bass physiology.
+In stress tests, bass from protected areas had increased cortisol responsiveness compared to those in the highly active fisheries.
+The largemouth bass in Freshwater Protected Areas also had a higher aerobic scope, potentially providing them with more energy for growth, reproduction, and responding to environmental change.
+Another study found that maternal exposure to the stress hormone cortisol resulted in a lower responsiveness to angling stressors in their progeny.
+These studies in tandem provide evidence that repeated exposure to stress hormones and high angling pressure can bring out suboptimal phenotypes in largemouth bass populations.